phildwalker/local_cancer_prev_MrP/README.md

 4. Compare to patients with breast cancer dx in the past 3* years?
 (Maybe wider net?)
 ... using those patients who we have decided information for ... this could allow us a form of validation or helping to highlight where cone could outreach?

+# Assumptions

+that sex is split evenly on the tract level (so we end up dividing totals by 2 )